LIST: Domestic flights canceled, rescheduled on December 25 due to ‘Ursula’ | Philstar.com

-MANILA, Philippines— Several airlines announced suspension and rescheduling of flights on December 25, Christmas Day due to the bad weather caused by Typhoon “Ursula” (International name: Phanfone)
+MANILA, Philippines (First published December 24; 3:11 p.m.)— Several airlines announced suspension and rescheduling of flights on December 25, Christmas Day due to the bad weather caused by Typhoon “Ursula” (International name: Phanfone)

 “Ursula” intensified into a typhoon on Tuesday afternoon and is expected to endanger Eastern Visayas where most of the flights canceled are.